Government House, Hong Kong: Gate Lodges and Government House Guards

-Following the handover in 1997, officers of the Hong Kong Police have guarded the building.
+Following the handover in 1997, the Hong Kong Police has taken up the guarding duties of the building.

 Open days

 The garden of Government House is opened twice a year to the public.
 At least one will be arranged in spring to enable members of the public to share the delight in viewing the full bloom of the azaleas.
 Visitors are usually allowed to pass by the drawing room, dining room and ballroom where key official functions are held.

 The open days are generally arranged during weekends.
 Dates are announced through press releases one week in advance.
 No admission fee is charged.

 Booking

 The ballroom of Government House was made available in the 1990s on three Fridays each month for bookings by charitable, non-profit or public organisations to host events that benefit the community.
 The nature of the event under application must be well-matched with the identity of Government House as an important historical monument of Hong Kong and with its status as a dignified location for the Hong Kong Government to hold official functions.
-In early 2006, the Chief Executive moved into Government House and used it as official residence and office.
-Most of the staff in the Chief Executive's Office have also been relocated to Government House to support the Chief Executive.
-Since then, Government House is no longer available for booking due to security and operational reasons.
+In early 2006, the chief executive moved into the Government House and used it as their official residence and office.
+Most of the staff in the Chief Executive's Office were also relocated to the Government House to support the chief executive.
+Since then, the Government House was no longer available for booking due to security and operational reasons.